Irish Government Agrees Plan to Allow Tax-Free Rental of Back Garden Cabins

 What's Next

-The back garden cabin scheme will require legislation to implement, and the details of the tax exemption — including the income threshold and any conditions attached — are still being finalised.
+The back-garden cabin scheme will require secondary legislation to implement fully, and the government has committed to an 18-month review to assess whether it is genuinely alleviating housing pressure or creating new social and regulatory problems.
 Housing campaigners have broadly welcomed the measures while cautioning that they alone will not be sufficient to resolve the scale of the crisis.
-More from The Irish Times.
+For full details, see RTÉ News and The Irish Times.